Emergency Dentistry

 - For a broken or fractured tooth: Rinse your mouth with warm water and apply a cold compress to the area to reduce swelling and help manage the pain.

-- For a loose or dislodged tooth: Avoid touching the tooth, be careful not to chew or drink on that side of your mouth, and contact us immediately.
+- For a loose or dislodged tooth: Avoid touching the tooth, be careful not to chew or drink on that side of your mouth.
+Contact us immediately.

 - For a lost filling or crown: Cover the exposed area with dental cement or sugarless gum to protect your tooth from outside forces and contact us for an appointment.

-- For an abscess or infection: Rinse your mouth with warm salt water as frequently as possible, taking great care not to upset the area.
+- For an abscess or infection: Rinse your mouth with warm salt water as frequently as possible, taking great care not to upset the area.ccompanied by swelling or fever, requires immediate attention and might be an indication of a more severe underlying issue.

 - Uncontrolled bleeding